taniarascia/laconia/README.md

 ### Install Apache, MySQL, and PHP

-It is assumed you know how to install a LAMP stack.
+It is assumed you already know how to install a LAMP stack.
 For macOS and Windows local development, I would recommend downloading [MAMP](https://www.mamp.info/en/) for a sandboxed environment.
-You can [set up virtual hosts](https://www.taniarascia.com/setting-up-virtual-hosts/).
+You can [set up virtual hosts](https://www.taniarascia.com/setting-up-virtual-hosts/) as well.

 If using MAMP, add MAMP to the PHP command line by adding this line to `.bash_profile`.